 (2) At its meeting of February 12, 2020, upon proposal of the Compensation Committee, the Board of Directors set the target annual variable compensation at a gross amount of €450,000, corresponding to 100% of the objectives achieved, which may vary within a range of 0 to 200%, i.e. from €0 to €900,000.
-At its meeting of February 10, 2021, upon proposal of the Compensation Committee and in view of the achievement of the criteria it had established, the Board of Directors set the amount of the interim Chief Executive Officer's variable compensation will be paid following approval by the Shareholders' Meeting to be held in 2021 of the compensation paid to the interim Chief Executive Officer during or awarded in respect of the previous year.
+At its meeting of February 10, 2021, upon proposal of the Compensation Committee and in view of the achievement of the criteria it had established, the Board of Directors set the amount of the interim Chief Executive Officer's variable compensation for financial year 2020 at €281,250.
+This variable compensation will be paid following approval by the Shareholders' Meeting to be held in 2021 of the compensation paid to the interim Chief Executive Officer during or awarded in respect of the previous year.
 The performance criteria are presented in paragraph B below.